cksystemsteaching/selfie/book.md

 There is one important detail that we should mention.
 How does the CPU add a signed 12-bit integer to a 64-bit integer in a register, even if that register just contains 0?
 Prior to addition, the CPU *sign-extends* `imm` from 12 to 64 bits.
 If the sign bit, that is, bit 11 of `imm` is 0, then all bits from 12 to 63 are *reset*, that is, set to 0.
 If the sign bit is 1, then all bits from 12 to 63 are *set*, that is, set to 1.
 Thus the sign-extended version of `imm` is a signed 64-bit integer that encodes exactly the same value as `imm` encodes in 12 bits.
 That's it!

+The actual addition of the 64-bit integer in a register and the sign-extended version of `imm` is then straightforward exactly like we described in the information chapter.
+Overflows beyond the MSB, that is, bit 63 are ignored.
+So, the `+` as in `t0 + 42` in the previous example denotes 64-bit integer addition with *wrap-around semantics*.
+For example, if `t0` contains UINT64_MAX, then `t0 + 42` evaluates to 41 because `UINT64_MAX + 1` is 0.
+Strange but true.
+That phenomenon has lead to many issues with software including costly bugs and is therefore important to keep in mind.

 Ok, but why is the `imm` value called immediate anyway?

 TODO: complete `addi` story and then move on to `lui`.